gederajeg/happyr/README.md

 <img src="man/figures/README-body-part-figure-1.png" width="90%" style="display: block; margin: auto;" />

-The following codes are used to generate the most-frequent co-occurrence of body-part terms and metaphors in Chapter 5:
+The following codes are used to generate Table 5-12 in Chapter 5 for the top-10 most frequent co-occurrence of body-part terms and the metaphors:

 ``` r
 # body-part gloss